 Proactive news headlines including Tempus Resources, Australian Strategic Materials, Blue Star Helium and Element 25

-- Tempus Resources Ltd (ASX:TMR, TSX-V:TMRR) has fielded assay results described as “extraordinary” from the Elizabeth Gold Project in southern British Columbia with shares soaring by as much as 70.38% intraday to A$0.092 on volume of more than 50 million.
+- Tempus Resources Ltd (TMRTMRR has fielded assay results described as "extraordinary" from the Elizabeth Gold Project in southern British Columbia with shares soaring by as much as 70.38% intraday to A$0.092 on volume of more than 50 million.
 Click here

-- Blue Star Helium Ltd (ASX:BNL, OTC:BSNLF) has received the final approvals from the Colorado Oil and Gas Conservation Commission (COGCC) for drilling of four helium development wells at the Galactica/Pegasus Helium Project in Las Animas County, Colorado.
+- Blue Star Helium Ltd (BNLBSNLF has received the final approvals from the Colorado Oil and Gas Conservation Commission (COGCC) for drilling of four helium development wells at the Galactica/Pegasus Helium Project in Las Animas County, Colorado.
 Click here

-- Armada Metals Ltd (ASX:AMM) welcomes the renewal for an additional three years of permit G5-150 which forms part of its Nyanga Nickel-Copper Project in Gabon.
+- Armada Metals Ltd AMM welcomes the renewal for an additional three years of permit G5-150 which forms part of its Nyanga Nickel-Copper Project in Gabon.
 Click here

-- Aspire Mining Ltd (ASX:AKM) continues to make progress with regulatory approvals for the world-class, wholly-owned Ovoot Coking Coal Project (OCCP) in northwest Mongolia.
+- Aspire Mining Ltd AKM continues to make progress with regulatory approvals for the world-class, wholly-owned Ovoot Coking Coal Project (OCCP) in northwest Mongolia.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) has received Human Research Ethics Committee (HREC) approval to kick off an Australian Phase 1 clinical trial of its oncolytic virotherapy candidate, VAXINIA (CF33-hNIS).
+- Imugene Ltd (IMUIUGNF has received Human Research Ethics Committee (HREC) approval to kick off an Australian Phase 1 clinical trial of its oncolytic virotherapy candidate, VAXINIA (CF33-hNIS).
 Click here

-- Golden Rim Resources Ltd (ASX:GMR) is marching full steam ahead with a 10,000-metre reverse circulation (RC) drill program at the flagship Kada Gold Project in Guinea.
+- Golden Rim Resources Ltd GMR is marching full steam ahead with a 10,000-metre reverse circulation (RC) drill program at the flagship Kada Gold Project in Guinea.
 Click here

-- Creso Pharma Ltd (ASX:CPH, OTCQB:COPHF) has secured A$500,000 in funding from Obsidian Global GP, LLC, trading some 340,000 convertible notes under the second purchase of a convertible note facility with Obsidian announced late last year.
+- Creso Pharma Ltd (CPHCOPHF has secured A$500,000 in funding from Obsidian Global GP, LLC, trading some 340,000 convertible notes under the second purchase of a convertible note facility with Obsidian announced late last year.
 Click here

-- Peninsula Energy Ltd (ASX:PEN, OTCQB:PENMF) is well on track to restart uranium production at its 100%-owned district-scale Lance Projects in Wyoming, US, this quarter with preparations in the final stages of completion.
+- Peninsula Energy Ltd (PENPENMF is well on track to restart uranium production at its 100%-owned district-scale Lance Projects in Wyoming, US, this quarter with preparations in the final stages of completion.
 Click here

 About Proactive